liberland/docs/regulations/drafts/order-on-governance-2.md

 ## Chapter 8: Final Provisions
 ### Article 45: Conclusion of the Provisional Government Session
-The session of the Provisional Government shall be deemed concluded once the Permanent Settlement is established and at least 65 percent of all Citizens are onboarded on the Liberland Blockchain.
+The session of the Provisional Government shall be deemed concluded once the Developed Settlement is established and at least 65 percent of all Citizens are onboarded on the Liberland Blockchain.

 ### Article 46: The Transformation of the Government
 1. Upon the conclusion of the Provisional Government session, the power shall be transferred to the regular Government as established by the Constitution of Liberland.